 Lodging - The first night of your stay is charged at the time of reservation.
 Cancellations fourteen or more days prior to the reservation will receive a full refund.
 Those within four and fourteen days will receive credit toward a future stay.
-The deposit is forfeited if cancellation is made less than 72 hours before check-in.
+If cancellation is made less than 4 days prior to check-in, deposit is forfeit..

 At Ten Thousand Waves, we are inclusive, not exclusive.
 We welcome well-behaved children in our lodging rooms and baths.
-Children under 18 must wear swim suits and be accompanied by an adult in public baths.
 We ask that you bring diapers for small children.
 All should respect the peaceful atmosphere of the environment.
 If you object to the active nature of children in a spa setting, a private bath, rather than communal, would be a better choice.

 There's a 50% discount in all baths for those less than four feet tall.

-Light snacks--sandwiches, noodles, baked goods, Japanese snacks, fresh fruit, bottled water, drinks and sodas are available for purchase in the lobby.
+Our great Japanese restaurant izanami is open from noon until 10 pm every day.
+Quick snacks are available in the lobby: noodles, salads, sandwiches, baked goods, fresh fruit, bottled water, drinks and sodas.
 These items may be added to your tab while you're here.
 We also provide complimentary hot tea and lemon-and cucumber-infused filtered water.
 Drinks, but not food, may be taken into hot tub areas.
 Consumption of alcohol before or during bathing is not advised.
-For our lodging guests, all rooms are stocked with granola, coffee, tea, fruit, & assorted milks.

 Hot water and sudden temperature changes can be stressful to your body.
 If you are pregnant or have chronic health problems, always consult your health care provider before bathing.

 Most treatments are done without clothing.
 Our therapists are specially trained to drape discreetly with sheets and towels.
-For the very modest, we recommend Thai Massage or Ashi Anma Foot Massage both of which can be done clothed.
-Be advised that Four Hands is more intimate than other treatments.
+For the very modest, we recommend Thai Massage, Nose-to-Toes, or Shiatsu Deep Tissue Massage, all of which can be done clothed.
+Be advised that Four Hands, One Heart is more intimate than other treatments.

-Lodging guests should follow the signs to the lodging office at street level and be directed to parking adjacent to their rooms.
+Lodging guests will follow the signs to the lodging office at street level and be directed to parking adjacent to their rooms.

 At Ten Thousand Waves, we are inclusive, not exclusive.
-All lodging rooms are pet-friendly.
+Almost all lodging rooms are pet-friendly.
 Please advise us at the time of reservation if you will be bringing a pet.
 We provide dog beds and food/water bowls.
 Some rooms have dog-proof courtyards (unless he's a champion jumper)[see 'amenities' on the lodging page for a list of those rooms].
 If you leave your pets unattended in the rooms, you will be financially responsible for any damage or disturbance to other guests from a barking dog.
-There is a $20 room charge per night for one or more pets.
+Your car might be a better place for him while you're receiving treatments at the spa.
+There is a $40 room charge per night for one or more pets.